catinsurance/IsaacBlueprints/docs/tutorials/crash_course/active_item.md

 ### Adding charges manually
 If you have a `chargetype` of `special`, you will require the use of [EntityPlayer:SetActiveCharge](https://wofsauge.github.io/IsaacDocs/rep/EntityPlayer.html#setactivecharge).
 If you have :modding-repentogon: REPENTOGON, you can also use [EntityPlayer:AddActiveCharge](https://repentogon.com/EntityPlayer.html#addactivecharge) and set the `Force` argument to `true`.

-This snippet of code will loop through the player's inventory of active items, as they can appear in multiple different slots, and increases its charge by 1 every 10 seconds.
+This snippet of code will loop through the player's inventory of active items (active items can appear in [multiple different slots](https://wofsauge.github.io/IsaacDocs/rep/enums/ActiveSlot.html)) and increase each item's charge by 1 every 10 seconds.

 ```Lua
 local mod = RegisterMod("My Mod", 1)